-- Should have a career goal directly related to the needs of the Indian people
+- Career Focus: Have a career goal directly related to addressing the healthcare needs of the American Indian, Alaskan Native, or Hawaiian Native community.